Universe 11: Awards

-The anthology placed second in the 1982 Locus Poll Award for Best Anthology.
+The anthology placed second in the 1982 Locus Award for Best Anthology.

 "The Quickening" won the 1982 Nebula Award for Best Novelette, was nominated for the 1982 Hugo Award for Best Novelette, and placed tenth in the 1982 Locus Poll Award for Best Novelette.

 "Shadows on the Cave Wall" placed twenty-fifth in the 1982 Locus Poll Award for Best Novelette.

 "The Gernsback Continuum" placed twenty-fourth in the 1982 Locus Poll Award for Best Short Story.

 "Venice Drowned" was nominated for the 1982 Nebula Award for Best Short Story and placed seventeenth in the 1982 Locus Poll Award for Best Short Story.

 "Mummer Kiss" won the 1982 SF Chronicle Award for Best Novelette, was nominated for the 1982 Nebula Award for Best Novelette, and placed thirteenth in the 1982 Locus Poll Award for Best Novelette.